NU-CUCIS/ElemNet/README.md

 ## Citation

+Please cite the following works if you are using the ElemNet model:

 1. D. Jha, L. Ward, A. Paul, W.-keng Liao, A. Choudhary, C. Wolverton, and A. Agrawal, “ElemNet: Deep Learning the Chemistry of Materials From Only Elemental Composition,” Scientific Reports, 8, Article number: 17593 (2018) [DOI:10.1038/s41598-018-35934-y]  [<a href="https://www.nature.com/articles/s41598-018-35934-y">PDF</a>].